 Content area classes – Our classes are small, and because our students have the same teachers all three years, a strong bond can grow between teachers and students.
 Classes are departmentalized and teachers are certified in their area of content.
 In addition, technology is a crucial part in student learning.
-On the junior high floor there are two full computer labs for student use.
+On the junior high floor there are 50 Chromebooks available for student use.
 All content area classrooms are equipped with interactive whiteboard technology.
 Classes incorporate web-based spelling and reading programs.
 The grade level math program uses Big Ideas Math, which has internet resources and tutorials for students to access.
-Beginning in sixth grade, students can test into an accelerated math program which allows them to take algebra as eighth graders, with the opportunity to earn high school credit.
+Beginning in sixth grade, students can test into an accelerated math program which allows them to take algebra, or possibly geometry, as eighth graders, with the opportunity to earn high school credit.

-St. Thomas offers a full-size teaching science lab where students have ample experiences with hands-on science activities, including probe-ware data collection.
+St. Thomas offers a full-size teaching science lab where students have ample experiences with hands-on science activities.
 Students participate in a seventh grade science fair with the school winners moving on to Diocesan competition.

 Other extras offered

 Eighth grade play

 Academic competitions starting in sixth grade.

 Student Council representatives in fifth grade.
 Seventh and eighth grade students can run for Student Council office.

 Enrichment Classes - All junior high students participate in enrichment classes in the areas of physical education, music, art, library, Spanish, and computers on a weekly basis to learn skills in the various areas.